 Six courses in secondary and middle school education & educational psychology

 Orton-Gillingham training in Literacy

-Generally, my prices range from $37.50-$55/hour, depending on the distance I have to travel and the difficulty levels of the material. (more for AP, college level, adult learning, or emergency tutoring; some discount for two students taking the same lesson at the same time)
+Generally, our prices range from $40-$65/hour, depending on the distance and the difficulty levels of the material. (more for AP, college or graduate level, adult learning, or emergency tutoring; some discount for two students taking the same lesson at the same time)

-I started teaching at the college level in grad school at Penn.
-I taught parttime and full time for 15 years around Philadelphia at Penn, Ursinus, Rosemont, Lasalle, and other area schools.
+I started teaching college political science in grad school at Penn.
+I taught parttime and full time for 15 years at Penn, Ursinus, Rosemont, Lasalle, and other area schools.

-I've worked with students from 5th grade through adult and graduate school, gifted, honors, college prep to some extent special ed.
-I especially like working with middle and high school students honing math and English skills, even grammar.
+We've worked with students from 5th grade through adult and graduate school, gifted, honors, college prep and to some extent special ed.
+I especially like working with middle and high school students honing their math and English skills, especially grammar.
 Of course, I love teaching Italian and have two students, both adults, right now.

 I'm especially fond of the time I was hired to give French lessons to someone's mother, a widow in her early 70s.
 She had a "bucket list" which included learning French.
 The daughter gave me a decorated bucket with a French flag and goodies, and I showed up at the mother's door, complete with flashcards, pictures, and lots of conversation.
 We had a blast that time and in subsequent lessons!

 Then there were the 3 semesters I taught kiddie Italian to 3rd, 4th and 5th graders...But that's another story!